-When people hit the market for a 64-slice CT scanner, the GE VCT and the Siemens Sensation are two models that are likely to be "first pagers" on that initial Google search.
+When people hit the market for a 64-slice CT scanner, the GE VCT and the Siemens Sensation are two models that are likely to come up pretty early in that initial Google search.
 While these models aren't that hard to find, what can be much harder is deciphering how they stack up side-by-side.
 They're both 64-slice scanners, with high-end features and upgrade options, from well-respected, leading manufacturers- and they fall in the same ballpark price bracket.
 So how do you choose?

 Below are a few considerations from both the hardware/features side of things and the ownership experience that will help as you narrow down your 64-slice CT scanner options.